Rogue One: Development

-Rogue One is the first film in the Star Wars anthology series, a series of standalone spin-off films in the Star Wars franchise.
-John Knoll, visual effects supervisor for the Star Wars prequel trilogy, pitched the idea as an episode of the unproduced series Star Wars: Underworld 10 years before the film's development in 2003, during the production of Episode III in Sydney, developing a draft titled "Destroyer of Worlds;" after the Disney acquisition he felt as if he had to pitch it again or forever wonder "what might've happened if I had."
-In May 2014, Disney announced Gareth Edwards would direct the film and Gary Whitta would write the script.
-That October, cinematographer Greig Fraser revealed that he would work on the film.
-In January 2015, it was revealed Whitta had completed his work on the script, and would no longer be with the project.
+In 2003, during the production of Episode III in Sydney, John Knoll, the visual effects supervisor for all three prequels, pitched an episode for the unproduced series Star Wars: Underworld.
+At the time, he had written a short treatment called "Destroyer of Worlds".
+After the Disney acquisition he felt as though he had to pitch it again or forever wonder "what might've happened if I had."
+In May 2014, Disney announced that Gareth Edwards would direct the film and that Gary Whitta would write the script.
+In October of the same year, cinematographer Greig Fraser revealed that he was hired to work on the film.
+In January 2015, it was revealed that Whitta had completed his work on the script, and would no longer be involved with the project.
 Simon Kinberg was considered as a replacement.
-Later that month, it was announced Chris Weitz had signed to write the script for the film.
-In March 2015, the title was announced.
+Later that month, it was announced Chris Weitz had signed to continue the script's development for the film.
+In March 2015, the title Rogue One was officially revealed.

 Edwards stated the style of the film would be similar to that of a war film, stating, "It's the reality of war.
 Good guys are bad.
 Bad guys are good.
 It's complicated, layered; a very rich scenario in which to set a movie."
-Assuming Disney would not allow a dark ending, Edwards had the main characters surviving in the original version of the script, but the producers opted for a more tragic ending and never filmed the original version.
+Assuming Disney would not allow a dark ending, Edwards had the main characters surviving in the original version of the script.
+However, the producers opted for a more tragic ending and never filmed the original version.